sagemath/sagewiki_to_gh-2022-10-10/DownloadGuide.md

 If you know how to select your binary, then proceed with downloading it from your nearest [[http://www.sagemath.org/mirrors.html|download mirror]].
 After the binary has been successfully downloaded, extract that binary and you can then run Sage.
 It is possible to develop Sage with that binary.

 If you are unsure about your system or you wish to compile Sage by yourself, download the source distribution.
-It is an archive that contains a base system with compressed Sage packages, also known as SPKGs.
+It is an archive that contains a base system with compressed Sage packages, also known as [[spkg|SPKGs]].